Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 lifestyle
-Lindy effect = a theorized phenomenon by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age https://en.wikipedia.org/wiki/Lindy_effect linguistic -- Sapir–Whorf hypothesis https://en.wikipedia.org/wiki/Linguistic_relativity living the good life locally special and globally average
+Lindy effect = a theorized phenomenon by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age https://en.wikipedia.org/wiki/Lindy_effect linguistic -- Sapir–Whorf hypothesis https://en.wikipedia.org/wiki/Linguistic_relativity living history = activity that incorporates historical tools, activities and dress into an interactive presentation that seeks to give observers and participants a sense of stepping back in time https://en.wikipedia.org/wiki/Living_history living the good life locally special and globally average
 Logical Problem of Evil https://christianity.stackexchange.com/questions/100110/what-are-christian-responses-to-the-logical-problem-of-evil lois somptuaires https://en.wikipedia.org/wiki/Tyrian_purple look for Things That Don’t Make Sense: The world always makes sense.
 But it can be confusing.
 When it is, your model of the world is wrong.
 So, things that don’t make sense are a learning opportunity.
-Big opportunities won’t make sense until it’s too late to profit from them. loosing faith in humanity love = wanting the best love and acceptance -- conditional/unconditional low culture https://en.wikipedia.org/wiki/Low_culture
+Big opportunities won’t make sense until it’s too late to profit from them. loosing faith in humanity loterie / casino love = wanting the best love and acceptance -- conditional/unconditional low culture https://en.wikipedia.org/wiki/Low_culture